Shayna2311/Python-Project/README.md

 **FAQ Section:** This feature provides answers to potential questions users may have about using the program.

 ## Part 2: Analysis of Air Pollution in Singapore
+For this part, we utilised the pandas and matplotlib modules in Python to analyse air pollution in Singapore between 2010 - 2020.